 Fire pits are among the most versatile and appealing outdoor heating options available.
 They provide warmth and ambiance all year round, which isn’t something you can say of a patio heater.
 But what’s the ideal fuel for a fire pit?
 Here’s what you’ll need to know to compare a gas vs wood fire pit to make the best decision for your outdoor enjoyment.

 Fire always poses a certain risk, especially when you’re outdoors in dry conditions.
 Any fire pit can contain the fire and while either fuel type can become unsafe, ember generated by combusting wood can float away and lead to forest fires.
 Always make sure your fire pit is on non-flammable surface like concrete or brick, and well away from any combustible surface.

-Gas fire pits use highly flammable carbon monoxide as their fuel.
-While carbon monoxide poisoning from inhalation isn’t as much of a concern as it is with indoor heating, explosion is still a risk with an outdoor gas-fueled fire pit.
-This is especially true if you’re using the fire pit in an area that’s closed off in some way, either by a wall or two or a roof.
-This may allow leaking gas to collect and burst into flame at the first introduction of a spark.
+Gas fire pits use highly flammable natural gas or propane as their fuel.
+While carbon monoxide poisoning from isn’t as much of a concern as it is with indoor heating, explosion is still a risk with an outdoor gas-fueled fire pit.
 Improperly installed gas lines can also be a risk factor in uncontrolled carbon monoxide gas fires, so if you do choose to install a gas fire pit, be sure to follow industry best practices for safety.